-Computer Conferencing, used by Mid-State to conduct computer lab computer conferencing courses across campuses, connects users on individual computers to an instructor in a separate classroom.
+Computer conferencing, used by Mid-State to conduct computer lab computer conferencing courses across campuses, connects users on individual computers to an instructor in a separate classroom.
 Blackboard Collaborate is a high definition video conferencing and collaboration tool on individual computers.
-Your instructor will provide you with information about using Blackboard Collaborate at the beginning of your course.
-You will need a computer headset with a microphone for Blackboard Collaborate courses.
+The instructor will provide students with information about using Blackboard Collaborate at the beginning of the course.
+Students will need a computer headset with a microphone for Blackboard Collaborate courses.

-In an online course, 100% of the learning is completed away from campus.
-Online courses allow you to work on your course work at any time during a given week rather than a set time of meeting with your instructor.
-Online courses are very structured and provide interaction with other students and set deadlines for course work completion.
+In an online course, 100 percent of the learning is completed away from campus.
+Online courses allow students to work on coursework at any time during a given week rather than a set time of meeting with the instructor.
+Online courses are very structured and provide interaction with other students and set deadlines for coursework completion

 Hybrid courses offer the best of both worlds.
-In a hybrid course, you will have face to face meeting time with your instructor and classmates as well as time learning in the online environment.
-Hybrid classes are designed to provide you with a little more scheduling flexibility and maximize your time with the instructor.
+In a hybrid course, students will have face-to-face meeting time with their instructor and classmates as well as time learning in the online environment.
+Fifty percent or more of your class time will be online.
+Hybrid classes are designed to provide students with a little more scheduling flexibility and maximize your time with the instructor